kamilburda/batcher/docs/sections/Customization/Procedures.md

 ### Merge visible layers

-*Only available for: Batch Convert*
+*Only available for: Batch Convert, Export Images*

 Merges all visible layers within the image into a single layer.
 Invisible layers are removed.